DeepTrackAI/DeepLearningCrashCourse/docker/README.md

       - Open Folder → /home/jovyan/work (the repo inside the container).

-      - Select Interpreter in the bottom bar → the one at `/opt/conda/bin/python` (Python 3.11).
+      - Select Interpreter → the one at `/opt/conda/bin/python` (Python 3.11).

    5. Open any `.ipynb` and run cells.